 We longed for this little human being for some time.
 Being a lesbian couple and wishing to have a kid is an incredible journey.
 I am not saying any other is not.
 It is just, this is the one I know very well.
 Both of us gone through the whole IVF process several times.
 And if you ever knew someone who had the experience, you would know that even once is a lot.
 I am the luckiest person to be married to a viking.
 She is my rock!
 After long wait and tries, finally Idun decided to arrive when we moved to the US.
 But before that we learned to let go, to accept, to give up, to fight, to endure, and surely to lean on each other.
 I especially learned one big thing that will stay with me forever.
 Hope is a very dangerous concept and I decided to take it out of my life and even vocabulary.
 Johanna does not agree with me but my feelings on this has been life changing.
 The moment I read Pema Chödrön’s thoughts on hope, I felt a revelation.
 Hoping to be a mother/parent was at some point weighing heavy on me.
 I can easily say that it was not an easy process to stop hoping but yes I managed to do it.

 I surprisingly enjoyed the pregnancy.
 OK, maybe not the first 3 months 🙂 I barely remember some weeks from December to the end of January.
 I was sleeping.
 But then we were out and about, travelled as much as we can and I loved my belly.
 I proudly showed it in photos (check below).
 It was incredible to see, feel, hear the little one both for me and for Johanna.
 I can say that we enjoyed every minute of it.
 I swam once a week until the very end of the pregnancy and after gaining 16 kg, I understood the meaning of gravity every time when I left the pool.
 Also, I learned to slowly getting used to narrowing down my closet and cloth options.
 It is not a joke, one day you have all the fancy shirts that you just bought a few months ago (because you are not hoping anymore) and the next day you have one short, one pant and a few t-shirts.
-Also they do not match 😀 I hopefully will be less body conscious person after this experience!
+Also they do not match 😀 I know I will be a less body conscious person after this experience!

-When I was in ICU and Johanna was at home (because she was covid positive very next day), Idun was alone in maternity unit.
-Nurses and volunteers filled our place and fed, loved, cared for her.
-When I started to feel better, they thankfully discharged me to maternity unit (even though I was a lot of work for the maternity unit) and there my name was “mama”.
-How are you feeling mama?
-Do you have a pain mama?
-Did you feed her mama?
-Here is your food mama and etc. 🙂 Yes, I was not Didem anymore.
-While I found it interesting, it did not bothered me at all.
-Finally, the day has come, I was one of the mamas.
+When I was in the ICU and Johanna was at home (because she tested positive for COVID the very next day), Idun was alone in the maternity unit.
+Nurses and volunteers took our place and fed, loved, and cared for her.
+When I started to feel better, they thankfully discharged me to the maternity unit (even though I was a lot of work for the maternity unit), and there, my name was “mama.”
+“How are you feeling, mama?
+Do you have pain, mama?
+Did you feed her, mama?
+Here is your food, mama,” and so on. 🙂 Yes, I was no longer Didem.
+While I found it interesting, it didn’t bother me at all.

 ** Kudos to Lucile Packard Children’s Hospital Stanford for saving me and taking care of us!
 I cannot thank them enough and cannot imagine any better place to experience something like this.
 They have gone above and beyond every minute of our stay.